 Erythrocyte Sedimentation Rate (ESR)

 The Erythrocyte Sedimentation Rate is a measure of how fast erythrocytes/Red Blood Cells (RBCs) settle at the bottom of a tube.
-For normal readings, RBCs take some time to settle, but when it is faster than normal, this indicates that there may be an inflammatory process going on.
+For normal readings, RBCs take some time to settle, but when they are faster than normal, this indicates that there may be an inflammatory process going on.
 This test requires a blood sample.

 Routine Tests